An Elevator Pitch

 Below are a few more details about what goes into renovating these complex and awesome systems.
 I’ll start with a couple technical examples.

 The machine usually sits at the top of the elevator shaft, otherwise known as the hoistway, in its own room.
-There are a bunch of different ways it can be configured, but the standard is a 1:1 roping in which you have the car (the part you ride in) hanging on one side, and a counterweight on the other.
+There are a few different ways it can be configured, but the standard is a 1:1 roping in which you have the car (the part you ride in) hanging on one side, and a counterweight on the other.
 We replace these machines on about half the projects we take on.

 Fun fact #1: You won’t plummet to your death in the nearly impossible situation of a rope breaking.
 There are usually at least 5 ropes per machine, and each rope can hold around 10,000 lbs. of weight on its own.
 There’s also a safety brake under every elevator that will engage if the elevator starts moving too fast.
 The device that triggers this brake is what Elijah Otis invented 167 years ago, not the elevator itself!